إِنَّا لِلّهِ وَإِنَّـا إِلَيْهِ رَاجِعونَ

 Death is the surest event that occurs in every human’s life.
 Death is inevitable and unpredictable.
 Nobody knows when death will come to him or her.

-In the Muslim Cemetery all graves are properly laid in the direction with respect to the holy Kabah.
+In the Muslim Cemetery all graves are properly laid in the direction with respect to the Kabah and the Qiblah.

 MCC provides assistance in all funeral services.
 Here we provide you guidance and information for peacefully completing the burial of your deceased loved one.